hibtc/cpymad/doc/getting-started.rst

 (not the current python process).

-This method is special in that it is currently the only modification of the state of the MAD-X interpreter state go through the :meth:`~cpymad.madx.Madx.input` method (because there is no MAD-X command to change the directory).
+This method is special in that it is currently the only modification of the MAD-X interpreter state that does not go through the :meth:`~cpymad.madx.Madx.input` method (because there is no MAD-X command to change the directory).